kube-hetzner/terraform-hcloud-kube-hetzner/README.md

 <summary>Use in Terraform cloud</summary>

-To use Kube-Hetzner on Terraform cloud, use as a Terraform module as mentioned above, but also change the "execution-mode" from "remote" to "local".
+To use Kube-Hetzner on Terraform cloud, use as a Terraform module as mentioned above, but also change the execution mode from `remote` to `local`.

 </details>